-The Board has ultimate responsibility for ensuring the ORSA process is executed in accordance with the ORSA policy.
+The ORSA process is appropriately evidenced, documented and described in the ORSA report that is prepared at least annually and reported to the Board.
+The Board has ultimate responsibility for ensuring the ORSA process is executed in accordance with this policy.
 The risk management function has day-to-day responsibility for conducting the ORSA process and producing ORSA reporting with assistance from the actuarial and other supporting functions.